Will There be Opportunities for You in This Pandemic?

 In conclusion, we believe big consulting firms would rebound after the crisis and it is imperative for them to prioritize their current talent-focused strategy over short-term sacrifices for liquidity.

 Will Consulting Survive?

 Out of all the questions asked above, this is the only one where we could have a definite answer.
 No reason to doubt it, the management consulting industry will survive!
 This is just a recession like many others in the past, and as time has proven repeatedly, management consulting is here to stay.
 The question is just How long would the punch last…?

 Answering questions like these require a holistic view on the whole situation itself.

 There are two scenarios that could play out for the global pandemic:

-- The Coronavirus will swiftly die down across the world – as it presently seems to be doing in China, the origin of the virus.
+- The Coronavirus will swiftly die down across the world – as it presently seems to be doing in China.

 - Or, Coronavirus is here to stay and the situation would continue till the end of the year.

 The first is the best-case scenario for consulting firms.
 As Matthias Tauber, the Germany boss of Boston Consulting Group (BCG), put it “The firm had looked at epidemic crises over the past 100 years, and in all cases, a V-shaped economic development was recognizable.”

 Clients will only delay their major transformation projects, instead of cancelling them all together; meaning things would be back on track in a few months.
 This has happened during the recovery of the Recession period and such would also likely be the case in the situation today.